 Federal income tax limitations with regard to interest expense apply fully to Mississippi income tax.
 Enter only interest expense deductible for federal income tax purposes.
-Enter amount from Federal Form 1040, Schedule A.
+Enter the amount from Federal Form 1040.
+Schedule A.

-Line 5: Gifts to Charity
+Line 5: Charitable Contributions

-You can deduct what you gave to organizations that are religious, charitable, educational, scientific, or literary in purpose.
+You can deduct contributions to organizations that are religious, charitable, educational, scientific, or literary in purpose.
 The amounts you deduct are subject to the federal limitations.
-Enter amount from Federal Form 1040, Schedule A.
+Enter the amount from Federal Form 1040, Schedule A.